All Episodes

 They had to go out and find a double, and then I'm sure they had to do a little plastic surgery, and then they had to educate this guy on who he's playing.

-Get family members' names, brief history, just enough to pull off uh little appearance here at uh at one o'clock.
+Had to educate him on who is Harry Whittington, get family members' names, brief history, just enough to pull off a little appearance here at 1 o'clock.

-Also, I got a note from a friend of mine also in Kansas.
+Also, I got a note from a friend of mine, also in Kansas.

 Rush, something isn't right here today.

-I I just paid under two dollars for gasoline.
+I just paid under $2 for gasoline.

 This has to have been orchestrated by Dick Cheney to take the heat off his drunken womanizing shooting spree in Texas.

-I hope the White House press corps can get to the bottom of this.
+I hope the White House Press Corps can get to the bottom of this.

 What's next?

-More good economic news.
+More good economic news?

-This is corruption, and it must stop.
+This is corruption and it must stop.

-Uh, just to take heat off his drunken womanizing shooting spree in Texas from Dallas, a Dallas Democrat.
+Cheney automatically lowering gas prices just to take heat off his drunken womanizing shooting spree in Texas from Dallas, a Dallas Democrat.

 A Dallas Democrat seeking election to the Texas House of Representatives has acknowledged that he once worked as a prostitute.